Smoking and Nicotine Dependence Research Lab

 Our Students

-Jacob Levin is a fourth-year student in the Clinical Psychology, Health Emphasis PhD Program, and a teaching assistant in Dr. Weinberger's lab.
+Jacob Levin is a fifth-year student in the Clinical Psychology, Health Emphasis PhD Program, and a teaching assistant in Dr. Weinberger's lab.
 His dissertation aims to psychometrically validate the Distress Tolerance Scale and the Distress Tolerance Scale (Short-Form) in people living with HIV/AIDS.
 His pre-doctoral thesis examined the relationship between distress tolerance and motivation to quit cigarettes.

 Jacob trained as a clinical psychology extern in the Parnes Clinic, in John Jay's Counseling Services Center, and in New York-Presbyterian's Addiction and Recovery Unit and the General Psychiatric Inpatient Unit.
 Currently, he serves as a psychology extern on the Health Psychology Track at Northwell Health and North Shore Hospital.
 He also works as a behavioral intake counselor at New York Bariatric Group.